datenshicommunity/website-docs/en/beatmap_ranking_criteria.md

 #### Notes
 Before requesting, make sure the unranked mapset you're requesting is :

-- Graveyard, 1 month or more to avoid beatmap update (abandoned map).
+- In Graveyard, 1 month or more to avoid beatmap update (abandoned map).

 <h1><i class="comment icon"></i> Standard</h1>